 She is a past member of the Xerox Technical Advisory Board, Winchester Rotary and the board of the Winchester Multicultural Network.
 She is on the advisory board of the New England School of Photography.

-Mike is a visual artist currently working and living in Boston, Massachusetts.
+Mike Bodall is a visual artist currently working and living in Boston, Massachusetts.
 He graduated from Lesley University College of Art and Design with a BFA in photography in 2016.
-Mike is currently the Associate Director of the Griffin Museum of Photography and runs the day-to-day operations of the museum.
+For the past year, Mike was the Associate Director of the Griffin Museum of Photography and ran the day-to-day operations of the museum.
+He now is the part-time Installation Manager.
 Mike has exhibited in group shows at the Photographic Resource Center, Black Box Gallery, Laconia Gallery, Gallery South, Roberts Gallery and as part of the Magenta Foundation’s Flash Forward Festival.
 Bodall was an Out of the Frame artist at Gallery Kayafas in 2016.
 Mike is also a two-time recipient of the Lesley University College of Art and Design portfolio competition scholarship.
 Prior to his current position at the Griffin Museum he worked as a digital printing lab technician for Lesley University College of Art and Design.

 Birnbaum taught illustration at Montserrat College of Art and is teacher of the Photography Atelier and Atelier 2.0 classes at the Griffin Museum of Photography.
 Her work is held in the permanent collection of the Meditech Corporation, the Museum of Fine Art, Houston, the Lishui Museum of Photography in China and many private collections.